oluwaseundaniel/SQL-Project/README.md

 # SQL-Project
-This SQl project a chain of Ecommerce data
+This SQl project is about a chain of Ecommerce data